The official blog of the Lung Institute.

 As the scientific community continues to put their best minds to the task of solving the problems of the human body, the Lung Institute will continue to bring these advancements to the public with the hope of bettering quality of life for those who need it most.

 If you’re looking to make a profound change in your life or the life of someone you love, don’t wait.
-If you or a loved one suffers from COPD, or another lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 today to find out if you qualify for stem cell therapy.
+If you or a loved one suffers from COPD, or another lung disease, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us at (800) 729-3065 today to find out if you qualify for cellular therapy.

 Affected by Alpha-1 Antitrypsin Deficiency?
 We want to hear from you.
 Share your thoughts and comments on Alpha-1 Antitrypsin Deficiency and COPD below.